atharv2001j/CrewAI-Intelligent-Search-System-Powered-by-Serper.ai/README.md

-# CrewAI: AI-Enhanced Search Solution
+# CrewAI: Intelligent Search System Powered by Serper.ai
 ## Overview

 **CrewAI** is an intelligent search solution powered by the Serper.ai API.
 This project leverages cutting-edge AI technology to deliver accurate and efficient search results, enhancing data retrieval processes across various applications.
 Whether you're building a search engine, optimizing content discovery, or automating data analysis, CrewAI provides the tools you need to succeed.